eligasanol/task_tracker/README.md

 # Info

 This is a basic Spa Task Tracker API.
-It provides a basic CRUD for task objects with: name,  description, estimate and state.
+It provides a basic CRUD for task objects with: name,  description, estimate and state, as well as the ability to get a list of all tasks categorized by state, and get a sum of estimations by state.

 # How to run